 Supporting debt advice clients in vulnerable situations – a new nationwide survey of advisers

-In March of 2018 we launched a new survey looking at how the debt advice sector supports clients who are in vulnerable situations.
-Conducted by PFRC in partnership with the Money Advice Trust and the Money and Mental Health Policy Institute (MMHPI), the research will, for the first time, gather first-hand experiences of frontline debt advisers, who are often working with people with complex needs such as serious illness, or wider life events like substance addictions or gambling problems.
+In March of 2018 we launched a survey looking at how the debt advice sector supports clients who are in vulnerable situations.
+Conducted by PFRC in partnership with the Money Advice Trust and the Money and Mental Health Policy Institute (MMHPI), the research gathered first-hand experiences of frontline debt advisers, who are often working with people with complex needs such as serious illness, or wider life events like substance addictions or gambling problems.

-Working with the advice sector and other experts, the survey findings will inform new guidance, training and resources to support frontline advisers.
-These will be highly practical and realistic, because they will be grounded in the everyday experiences of frontline advisers.
+Working with the advice sector and other experts, the survey findings helped to inform new guidance, training and resources to support frontline advisers.
+The guidance is highly practical and realistic, and is grounded in the everyday experiences of frontline advisers.

 Vulnerability – guides for lending and debt collection